OTHER ACTS OF SIMILAR CONDUCT: PROOF OF BAD FAITH, WRONGFUL INTENT AND PUNITIVE DAMAGES

 This trial strategy by Jones allowed the jury to conclude Jones showed no remorse for its acts which had already been found to be fraudulent and that Jones intended to repeat the same conduct in the future.
 In Hulstein, we upheld a very substantial punitive award under the rationale that "this award should be a clear signal that companies caught practicing deliberate fraud will be severely punished.
 This is the nature of punitive damages."
 Punitive damages may properly be imposed to further a State's legitimate interests in not only punishing unlawful conduct but also to deter its repetition.

-Schaffer II at 813 (internal citations omitted).
+Schaffer II at 813 (internal citations omitted)(emphasis added).

 Again, in Veeder v.
 Kennedy, the South Dakota Supreme Court addressed recidivism in its analysis of punitive damages: